openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 > **NOTE:** Short and/or spurious MOG motion tracks will result in more overhead work when performing feed forward.
 To mitigate this, consider setting the `MERGE_TRACKS`, `MIN_GAP_BETWEEN_TRACKS`, and `MIN_TRACK_LENGTH` properties to generate longer motion tracks and discard short and/or spurious motion tracks.

-> **NOTE:** It doesn’t make sense to use `FEED_FORWARD_TOP_CONFIDENCE_COUNT` on a pipeline stage that follows a MOG or SuBSENSE motion detection stage.
-That’s because those motion detectors don’t generate tracks with confidence values.
-Instead, `FEED_FORWARD_TOP_CONFIDENCE_COUNT` could potentially be used when feeding person tracks into a face detector, for example, if those person tracks have confidence values.
+> **NOTE:** It doesn’t make sense to use `FEED_FORWARD_TOP_QUALITY_COUNT` on a pipeline stage that follows a MOG or SuBSENSE motion detection stage.
+That’s because those motion detectors don’t generate tracks with confidence values (`CONFIDENCE`being the default value for the `QUALITY_SELECTION_PROPERTY` job property).
+Instead, `FEED_FORWARD_TOP_QUALITY_COUNT` could potentially be used when feeding person tracks into a face detector, for example, if the detections in those person tracks have the requested `QUALITY_SELECTION_PROPERTY` set.

 <b>OCV Face Detection with MOG Motion Detection and Feed Forward Superset Region</b>